numbat70/ur/crits/README.md

 - to stress-test your design
 - test ideas
 - to share your work
-and they make peopel feel more confident that things are going in teh right direction
+and they make people feel more confident that things are going in the right direction

 ## Prepare the following info to take to the Crit
 - What have you brought for critique?